 Many working Americans qualify for at least a partial income tax deduction for contributions to retirement savings through an IRA.
-You may make a deductible

-IRA contribution of up to the lesser of \$6,000 or 100 percent of earned income (or \$7,000 for individuals age 50 or older), provided neither you nor your spouse is an active participant in an employer-sponsored retirement plan.
-In addition, you may make contributions to a traditional IRA past age 701⁄2 so if you are not yet ready to retire, you can continue to supplement your retirement savings.
+You may make a deductible IRA contribution of up to the lesser of \$6,500 or 100 percent of earned income (or \$7,500 for individuals age 50 or older), provided neither you nor your spouse is an active participant in an employer-sponsored retirement plan.
+In addition, you may make contributions to a traditional IRA past age 70 $\frac{1}{2}$ so if you are not yet ready to retire, you can continue to supplement your retirement savings.

 Contributions to traditional IRAs may be deductible for taxpayers who are eligible for employer retirement plans but only up to certain limits based on income and filing status.
-For example, a taxpayer who is covered by an employer plan and is married and filing jointly is subject to a deduction phaseout for his or her IRA contributions if the couple's income is between \$109,000 to \$129,000 (although a spouse who is not eligible for an employer plan but who is married to someone covered by an employer plan can deduct the whole contribution if the family income is not more than \$204,000 in 2022).
+For example, a taxpayer who is covered by an employer plan and is married and filing jointly is subject to a deduction phaseout for his or her IRA contributions if the couple's income is between \$116,000 to \$136,000 (although a spouse who is not eligible for an employer plan but who is married to someone covered by an employer plan can deduct the whole contribution if the family income is not more than \$218,000 in 2023).
 However, nondeductible contributions to a traditional IRA still provide taxdeferred accumulation of investment earnings that may be beneficial, especially if you expect to have a lower tax rate once you are retired, and also provide a first step for a Roth IRA conversion.

-As of 2022, an individual can contribute \$6,000 (or \$7,000 at or above age 50) per year as a nondeductible contribution to a traditional IRA.
+As of 2023, an individual can contribute \$6,500 (or \$7,500 at or above age 50) per year as a nondeductible contribution to a traditional IRA.
 A taxpayer can also contribute to his or her spouse's traditional IRA.
 Contributions to traditional IRAs over many years can substantially enhance family savings.
-Even at a 3 percent interest rate, a contribution of \$6,000 per year for 10 years may result in approximately \$70,000 of savings, or over \$80,000 for individuals age 50 and over contributing \$7,000 per year for 10 years.
+Even at a 3 percent interest rate, a contribution of \$6,500 per year for 10 years may result in approximately \$80,000 of savings, or over \$90,000 for individuals age 50 and over contributing \$7,500 per year for 10 years.

 Traditional IRA contributions are generally taxable as ordinary income on distribution; if the contributions were nondeductible, only a part of the distribution may be taxable.
 Distributions before age 591⁄2 may be subject to an early withdrawal penalty.
-At age 72 (or at age 701⁄2, if you reached age 701⁄2 by December 31, 2019), you would generally have to start receiving minimum required distributions from the IRA (see Minimum annual distributions).
+At age 72 (or at age 73 if you reached age 72 after December 31, 2022), you would generally have to start receiving required minimum distributions "RMD" from the IRA (see Minimum annual distributions).